 Can I control who sees the data from my project?

-Please refer to the separate Data Access Agreement.
+Please refer to the Data Access Agreement.
 The expectation is that all raw data be released to CBTN via the Cavatica platform in real-time.
 The individual investigator will inform the decision on when the data can be made available.

 How long will it take CBTN Operations to review my request?